shobhamrj/auth/README.md

 To get started with the API, please follow the instructions below:

-1. Use Postman or Thunder Client to test or use these API endpoints.
+1. Since the server and the mongodb cluster is runnig, just use Postman or Thunder Client to test these API endpoints.

 2. Sign in to your account using the /api/signin endpoint.
 Send a POST request to https://auth-7k2y.onrender.com/api/signin with the following JSON body:
 ```